nvbogachev/homepage/content/home/about.md

 # Biography

 I am a mathematician with research interests in Hyperbolic Geometry and Geometry of Discrete Reflection Groups.
 In 2014 I graduated from Moscow State University under the supervision of [Professor E.B.
 Vinberg](http://halgebra.math.msu.su/wiki/doku.php/staff:vinberg:english) (see also [here](http://www.ams.org/distribution/mmj/vol8-4-2008/vinberg-birthday.html)).
-My PhD under his supervision will be finished in 2018.
+My [PhD thesis](pdf/Bogachev-PhD-2018.pdf) under his supervision was successfully defended in March 2019.
 Currently I am a Lecturer and a Research Scientist at MIPT.

 In 2017 and 2018 I received the Simons Foundation Prize for PhD students.
 Here you can find my [CV](pdf/cv-Bogachev-NV.pdf), papers, information about my projects and the materials of my teaching courses.